Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 Libraries:

-- `AssemblyLoader`: Loads DLL files (like for example Harmony) into runtime.
 - `HarmonyForLogicWorld`: Loads Harmony into the runtime.
 - `EccsLogicWorldAPI`: A collection of useful tools for modders to make use of.